naninovel/docs/docs/guide/user-interface.md

 ## UI Toolkit

 Unity's new UI authoring solution — [UI Toolkit](https://docs.unity3d.com/Packages/com.unity.ui@latest) — is not supported out of the box, but can be used with Naninovel with an adapter, which implements `IManagedUI` interface.
-Find an example of such adapter in the [UI sample](/guide/samples#ui).
+Find an example of such an adapter in the [UI sample](/guide/samples#ui).

 ::: warning
-UI Toolkit is still in early development and miss lots of features compared to the default UI solution (uGUI).
-Do not use it, unless you're an advanced developer and ready to solve all the related issues.
-Be aware, that we won't be able to provide any support or guidance on using the toolkit with Naninovel.
+UI Toolkit is still in early development and lacks some features compared to the default UI solution (uGUI).
+We do not recommend using it unless you're an advanced developer and ready to solve all the related issues.
+Be aware that we won't be able to provide any support or guidance on using UI Toolkit with Naninovel.
 :::